shammasktl/festie-results-plugin-server/GET_STRATEGIC_RESULTS_API.md

 **Logic:**
 1. Filters to **unpublished programs only** (programs with results but not published)
-2. Finds programs where the `raiseTeam` **has good results/scores**
+2. Finds programs where the `raiseTeam` **has high scores** (score-based team points)
-3. Calculates total points the target team would gain from each program
+3. Calculates total score points the target team would gain from each program
-4. Sorts by team score descending (programs where target team performs best first)
+4. Sorts by team score descending (programs where target team gets highest scores first)
 5. Returns top N programs that would boost the team's ranking if published

-**Example:** `raiseTeam=Team Gamma` returns programs where Team Gamma has the best results
+**Example:** `raiseTeam=Team Gamma` returns programs where Team Gamma has the highest scores (11, 10, 9, 8, etc.)

 ### 🔻 Lower Team Strategy (`lowerTeam`)